 My yoga journey began at the Sydney Yoga Centre, where I started yoga journey with my first teachers Mardi Kendall and Eve Grzybowski in 1998 and undertook my first teacher training in Iyengar-inspired Hatha Yoga.

 I was introduced to Ashtanga Yoga by Trevor Tangye in Sydney in 1999.
 In the beginning it was the dynamic, physically challenging aspect of the practice that attracted me.
-Expecting to lose interest in practicing the same sequence of postures on an ongoing basis, I was surprised to find that it was just that repetition that gave my practice depth.
+Expecting to lose interest in practising the same sequence of postures on an ongoing basis, I was surprised to find that it was just that repetition that gave my practice depth.
 The mat became a mirror for the best and worst that was going on with my life.

 On my first trip to India in 2001, I attended Lino Miele’s workshop in Kovalam, Kerala.
 He has been my teacher, guiding my practice ever since.
 I now regularly assist in Lino’s workshops in India and Italy, which are attended by hundreds of Ashtanga Yoga practitioners from around the world every year.

-Lino’s emphasis on the breath and correct vinyasa opened a door to a new understanding of Astanga Yoga for me.
+Lino’s emphasis on the breath and correct vinyasa opened a door to a new understanding of Ashtanga Yoga for me.
 I started to experience the breathing and the practice as a powerful transformational tool.

 With many years of practice my interest in the healing power of the breath deepened.
 I started studying Pranayama (breathing techniques) and meditation/self inquiry with Clive Sheridan in 2012, attending his workshops and retreats annually and delving more deeply into an inquiry into the true nature of who we are.